RMS: Property Management & Reservation Management System

 - RMS Online distributes the Accommodation Provider rate, inventory and availability information supplied by each Accommodation Provider to online sales platforms chosen by the Accommodation provider.

 RMS Online acts solely as an intermediary between the Accommodation Provider and the online sales platforms.

-RMS Online receives booking information from those online distribution platforms.
+RMS Online receives reservation/booking information from those online distribution platforms.

-RMS Online does not accept any liability for unavailability of rooms caused by the Accommodation Provider over-selling their own room inventory.
+RMS Online does not accept any liability for unavailability of rooms or other products/services caused by the Accommodation Provider over-selling their own available inventory.

 - When rendering our services, the information that RMS Online discloses to the online sales platforms is the sole responsibility of the Accommodation Provider.

 Although RMS Online uses reasonable skill and care in performing its services it does not verify if, and cannot guarantee that, all information is accurate, complete or correct.